Skip to main content

 For example, a job specifying --ntasks=1 --cpus-per-task=5 on the partition cpu_p1 will have access to 1 x 5 x 3.9 GB = 19.5 GB of memory if hyperthreading is disabled (count half otherwise).

 Note that if your code is purely sequential or purely MPI, you can thus request more memory per task if necessary (need for more memory per process).
-But this will result in overcharging of the job (allocation by Slurm of additional CPU resources that are not used): the CPU hours consumed by the job will then be calculated as if you had reserved more CPU for the job but without them being used and therefore without benefit for the computation times (see the remarks at the bottom of the page).
+But this will result in overcharging of the job (allocation by Slurm of additional CPU resources that are not used): the CPU hours consumed by the job will then be calculated as if you had reserved more CPUs for the job but without them being used and therefore without benefit for the computation times (see the remarks at the bottom of the page).

 On the prepost partition